Alaska State Parks Volunteer Program Campground Host Positions - 2012

 Special Projects: Provide visitor information, facility cleaning, painting, brush clearing, and light maintenance.

-Amenities: Subsistence payment and holding tank at host site.
+Amenities: Holding tank at host site.

 Season: 1-2 months starting June 1